-This is our ULTIMATE GUIDE to the Best Muay Thai Gloves (and completely updated for 2017).
+This is our ULTIMATE GUIDE to the Best Muay Thai Gloves (and updated for 2016).
 That means, it’s our best, highly detailed article about the topic.
-IF you are looking for Muay Thai gloves, we guarantee our 10,000 word article is the best you are going to find on the subject.
+IF you are looking for Muay Thai gloves, we guarantee our 15,000 word article is the best you are going to find on the subject.
 So don’t spend any money on a new pair (or first pair) of gloves without giving this comprehensive Muay Thai buyer’s guide a read.
 It took me over 60 hours to write this!
-I’ve updated this article with new info for the middle of 2016 to keep it current.
+I’ve updated this article with new info for the middle of 2017 to keep it current.

 Pure boxing gloves and Muay Thai gloves are interchangeable most of the time, but there are some not-so-subtle differences between the two.